 Water Source: Your drinking water is provided by wells that pump water from underground sources in and around your community.
 The water is recharged by precipitation in the area.
 These wells are closely monitored and maintained.
 The water is naturally filtered by the surface vegetation and the soils.
 However, natural systems can only do so much so we must all treat the groundwater with care to keep our drinking water clean for everyone to enjoy.

 As water travels over land surfaces or through the ground, it dissolves naturally occurring minerals and radioactive material.
-Water can also pick up contaminants resulting from human activity or the presence of animals.
-That's why it is important to store and dispose of all chemicals properly, fix auto fluid leaks right away, try to reduce herbicide usage by using mulch or fabric covers to prevent weeds.
-Remember, don't pour anything on the ground that you wouldn't want to drink.
+Water can also pick up substances resulting from human activity or the presence of animals.